 They will log your IP address, your search history, and track you across the internet.

 Using these, Google and other search engines can create surprisingly accurate profiles about you to sell to advertisers or to use in their other services.

 Google seems to be the worst offender, not just in tracking your browser and search history.
 In 2013, Google admitted to using those Street View cars to not only get pictures of the road, but also to steal usernames, passwords and other sensitive information straight from people’s homes.

 Popular search engines are in many ways taking part in unethical practices.
 Because of the general economics law of “There’s no such thing as a free lunch,” meaning you don’t get something for nothing, we are trading our privacy for free things.
 Free things like internet browsers, mobile operating systems, email services, search engines, social media, and all other things.

 Nevertheless, there are other, non-major search engines out there that respect your privacy.
-These include such services as Ixquick/StartPage.
-However, the most popular and widely trusted of these is DuckDuckGo.
+The most popular and widely trusted of these is DuckDuckGo.

 It has the same simple aesthetics as Google’s homepage.
 Of course, it goes without saying that the search results will be different than Google’s, and there won’t be any personalized results.